Redundancy Advice & Support in Melbourne.

 Flexible Fee Structure

-Big & Small Cases
+Big and Small Cases

 Yes, employees can request voluntary redundancy in Australia if their employer offers it during workforce changes.
 However, it’s up to the employer to decide whether to accept the request.